bjornbredesen/MOCCA/tutorial/README.md

 ```

-### RF-MOCCA -- Assisted training
+### RF-MOCCA &ndash; Assisted training
 --------------------------

-In addition to including a polished implementation of SVM-MOCCA, MOCCA includes a derivative method based on Random Forests -- RF-MOCCA.
+In addition to including a polished implementation of SVM-MOCCA, MOCCA includes a derivative method based on Random Forests &ndash; RF-MOCCA.
 Assisted training of RF-MOCCA is achieved almost identically to with SVM-MOCCA, except that we add the argument `-C:RF-MOCCA`.
 We can also set the number of trees to use per motif classifier with the argument `-RF:trees COUNT`, where `COUNT` is the number of trees.

 ```
 mocca -auto:FASTA KahnPcG.fa -genome:FASTA dmel-all-chromosome-r5.57.fasta -motif:XML motifs2019expho.xml -motif:PWM UmassPGFE_PSSM_pho_SOLEXA_5_20200302.pssm 0 -predict:GFF predictions.gff -predict:Wig predictions.wig -predict:core -wSize 3000 -wStep 1000 -C:RF-MOCCA -RF:trees 300
 ```

-#### CPREdictor -- Assisted training
+#### CPREdictor &ndash; Assisted training
 --------------------------

 Similarly, changing to training the CPREdictor model is as simple as adding the following argument: `-C:CPREdictor`.
 The PREdictor (Ringrose *et al.* 2003) is a binary classifier.
-The `-auto:FASTA` pipeline accordingly changes the negative training set generation to use one generated class of negatives -- dummy-CREs.
+The `-auto:FASTA` pipeline accordingly changes the negative training set generation to use one generated class of negatives &ndash; dummy-CREs.

 ```
 mocca -auto:FASTA KahnPcG.fa -genome:FASTA dmel-all-chromosome-r5.57.fasta -motif:XML motifs2019.xml -predict:GFF predictions.gff -predict:Wig predictions.wig -C:CPREdictor
 ```

-#### Models with user-specified feature spaces -- Assisted training
+#### Models with user-specified feature spaces &ndash; Assisted training
 --------------------------

 MOCCA supports training log-odds, Support Vector Machine (SVM) and Random Forest (RF) models with a variety of motif-based feature sets.
 For a complete listing of feature sets implemented in MOCCA, see `mocca --help`.